Kale and Collards

 So-called flowering kale is similar to flowering cabbage, with brightly colored, decorative foliage; it too is edible and is sometimes sold in markets under the name “salad savoy.”

 The type of kale known as collards is a large, smooth-leafed plant that does not form a head.
 Collard varieties include ‘Champion’, ‘Georgia’, and ‘Vates’.

-Sow seeds in place and thin to 1 1/2 to 3 ft. apart; or set out transplants at the same spacing.
-Plant kale in late summer for a fall crop; in cool-summer areas, it can also be planted in early spring for a summer crop (intense sun in hotter climates makes leaves turn bitter).
+Sow seeds in place and thin to 1 1/2–3 ft. apart; or set out transplants at the same spacing.
+Plant kale in late summer for a fall crop; in cool-summer areas, it can also be planted in early spring for a summer crop (intense sun in hotter climates makes the leaves turn bitter).
 Plant collards in summer for fall and winter harvest; or plant in early spring for a spring-into-summer crop (collards are heat tolerant).
-Vigorous plants will grow 2 to 3 ft. high.
-For all types of kale and collards, harvest leaves by removing them from the outside of clusters; or harvest entire plant.
-Light frost sweetens flavor.
+Vigorous plants will grow to 2–3 ft. high.
+For all types of kale and collards, harvest leaves by removing them from the outside of clusters; or harvest the entire plant.
+Light frost sweetens the flavor.